-As time goes by, the lack of knowledge, awareness and appreciation of efforts to the maintenance of the sustainability of mangrove forests as well as synergy stakeholders related mangrove ecotourism management and development environmentally friendly, be the reason for ecotourism management and development to date has not yet been done optimally both terms of management in ecotourism, the development of infrastructure as well as the readiness and the quality of human resources.
+As time goes by, the lack of knowledge, awareness and appreciation of efforts to the maintenance of the sustainability of mangrove forests as well as synergy stakeholders related mangrove ecotourism management and development environmentally friendly, be the reason for ecotourism management and development to date has not yet been done optimally both in terms of management of ecotourism, development of the infrastructure as well as the readiness and the quality of human resources.
 This will have an impact on the sustainability of ecotourism development, decreasing the quality and sustainability of mangrove ecosystem itself.